 … interested in joining the lab?

-We are currently searching for postdoctoral researchers to join our lab.
-Candidates are expected to have a strong background in microbiology / infection biology, cell biology, genetics or biochemistry.
+Candidates for postdoctoral positions are expected to have a strong background in microbiology / infection biology, cell biology, genetics or biochemistry.
 Experience in live-cell imaging techniques, deep sequencing or proteomics approaches are an asset, but not a must.

 If you are interested in a postdoc position in our lab, please inquire by sending an email including CV and a letter of motivation stating your research interests to email@example.com.